Where sex matters | Prisons

 Males who identify as transgender women but who do not have a GRC should initially be placed in a men’s prison, but can apply to be transferred to a women’s prison based on evidence of “living as a woman”.

-Freedom of Information requests by Fair Play for Women have revealed that there are 163 recorded transgender prisoners in England and Wales.
-Almost 50% have at least one conviction for a sexual offence.
-There is emerging evidence that the Prisons Service is failing to keep track of any of the data relating to transgender prisoners and in which is estate they are accommodated.
+Freedom of Information requests by Fair Play For Women in December 2020 revealed that there were 163 recorded transgender prisoners in England and Wales.
+Almost 50% had at least one conviction for a sexual offence.
+There is emerging evidence that the Prisons Service is failing to keep track of any of the data relating to transgender prisoners and in which estate they are accommodated.

 A male-to-female person in custody living permanently as a woman without genital surgery should be allocated to a female establishment.
 She should not be automatically regarded as posing a high sexual offence risk to other people in custody and should not be subject to any automatic restrictions of her association with other people in custody.